-As much as we work so hard to read and write during our University days, will it not be sweet if life becomes easy afterwards but no, it doesn’t, it’s just the beginning of man’s life, never thought there is still a lot to go through pertaining to academics after University, I am almost crying writing this.
+As much as we work so hard to read and write during our University days, will it not be sweet if life becomes easy afterwards but no, it doesn’t, it’s just the beginning of man’s life, never thought there is still a lot to go through pertaining to academics after University, but here I am almost crying.

-They said “To be a man is not a day job”, even being a woman is not easy, because anybody that has passed through what I am about to write is a man and even if she’s a woman, she’s still a man.
+They said “Being a man is not a day job”, even being a woman is not easy, because anybody that has passed through what I am about to write is a man and even if she’s a woman, she’s still a man.

 What Happens After The University Days.

 - Clearance and Certificate collection:

 - Going for NYSC (National Youth Service Corps)

 Many people will see this as no big deal, but it actually is, it might not be provided you are from a rich home, but for someone like us, being a hustler as a teenager, I can definitely tell you it’s a big deal.